thorpej/CoPicoVision/SGM-notes.md

 ...which is 4 additional chips, and one of them is pretty big.
 That would definitely require me to re-think the CoPicoVision board layout.

+Now, for mixing the output of the SN and AY sound chips...
+The original ColecoVision has a 1.8K series resistor and 0.1uF cap between the SN and the RF modulator, and the EXAUD goes though a 0.1uF cap before being mixed in betweem the above resistor and cap.

+I'm pretty sure the nominal output voltages are very similar between the SN and AY chips.
+I think just a 1K series resistor after each chip output to sum them before the output buffer will do fine, but I think I will breadboard this and experiment with an Arduino or something first.

 More thoughts to come...